British Library posts Greek manuscripts to Web

 They don't suffer from the copyright issues complicating efforts to post contemporary works to the Web, but their fragility makes them tough to handle.
 They have to be carefully cracked open and photographed one page at a time, a process the British Library said typically costs about 1 pound ($1.50) per page.

-The library has moved aggressively to put large swathes of its collection online, from 19th-century newspapers to the jewels of its collection -- The Lindisfarne Gospels, a selection of Leonardo da Vinci's sketches and the Codex Sinaiticus, the oldest surviving complete copy of the Christian Bible.
+The British Library has worked aggressively to put much of its collection on the Internet, from 19th-century newspapers to the jewels of its collection -- The Lindisfarne Gospels, a selection of Leonardo da Vinci's sketches and the Codex Sinaiticus, the oldest surviving complete copy of the Christian Bible.

 The library's Greek manuscript project was funded by the Stavros Niarchos Foundation, which supports Greek-related initiatives in arts and culture.

-Another batch of about 250 documents are due to be published online in 2012.
+Another batch of about 250 documents is due to be published online in 2012.

 The British Library: http://www.bl.uk/manuscripts